Intelafy-LLC/statemanager/design.md

 }

-// SetState persists the state for a specific task and tag. func (m *Manager) SetState(ctx context.Context, state State) error {
+// SetState persists the state for a specific task and tag.
+// It rejects writes where state.TaskID != manager.taskIndex.
+func (m *Manager) SetState(ctx context.Context, state State) error {
     // ... implementation
 }